Can collagen help with cellulite? Or is it just a waste?

 How Much Collagen Should You Take for Cellulite?

-You’ll get the best results by taking 5 to 10g of collagen per day.
-You can mix it up into a couple of servings throughout the day, or you can take it in one serving.
+You’ll get the best results by taking 5 to 10g of collagen daily.
+You can spread it out into a couple of servings throughout the day, or you can take it in one serving.

 If you’re like most women with the skin structure genetics for cellulite, then that doesn’t mean you’re stuck with it forever.
-Now you may not 100% eliminate cellulite completely, but you can drastically reduce its appearance.
+Now, you may not 100% eliminate cellulite completely, but you can at least drastically reduce its appearance.

-Some healthy thinner women can still have cellulite but being overweight will exacerbate the problem.
-So overweight women should also try losing weight and building muscle with weightlifting will help.
-Strength training will lower your body fat and helped to shape and tone your body.
+So, if you’re overweight, then you should also try losing weight and building muscle with resistance training.
+Lifting weights will lower your body fat and help shape and tone your body.
 All of which will help get rid of your cellulite.

-As we age, our production of collagen decreases which will lower the integrity of your skin’s connective tissues.
+As we age, our production of collagen decreases, which lowers the integrity of our skin’s connective tissues.
 This allows the fat deposits to poke through your skin, causing the appearance of cellulite.

-But taking collagen is an easy way to rebuild your weakened skin structure.
+But taking a collagen peptides supplement is an easy way to rebuild your weakened skin structure.
 Cellulite treatments promoting skin health and reducing underlying fat cells can reduce cellulite formation.